laurentbristiel/robotframework-faker-example/README.md

         ...             ${\n}=======================================
         log to console  ${profile}
 ```
-produce an output similar to this:
+will produce an output similar to this:

 ```
-$ pybot --test Faker_profile faker-example.robot
+$ pybot --test user_profile faker-example.robot
 =======================================
 Faker-Example
 =======================================